13 Questions About Travel Answered by an Extreme Long Term Traveler ?

 (Answered above, partially)

 Travel is liberating.

 I feel so free.
 And I love the freedom to do whatever – whenever, of having no ‘real’ responsibilities or social commitments.

 (Well, since I got married in 2017, there’s now a few strings, but travel’s still very relaxed and freeing with Van Life in China.)

 Also, travel is a great teacher (educating me in subjects that I actually want to learn).

-Furthermore, while it’s not all wine and steak sandwiches on the road, but mostly, each new travel experience is a blast and often life enhancing.
+Furthermore while it’s not all wine, steak sandwiches and bliss on the road, for me, most of the travel experience is enjoyable – and often, life enhancing.